Filipjohanssonn/Linked-List/README.md

 # Linked-List
+Developed by Filip Johansson
-Menu driven Linked list program
+Menu driven Linked list program with diffrent Linked list functions.

+Compile program: type "make" in terminal
+Run program: type "./program" in the terminal
+Exit program: type "0" in the menu or Ctrl + c